LGIFR Financial Policies Revised

-1. The Board shall retain the services of an Independent Financial Contractor (“IFC”) to provide consulting, budgeting, accounting, record keeping, file storage, and other similar services.
+1. The Board shall retain the services of an independent financial consultant to provide consulting, budgeting, accounting, record keeping, file storage, and other similar services.

 4. The proper terminology for classes is:

 5. No later than the last Board meeting of December of each year, the Chief (in consultation with the Chairman, the Treasurer, and the financial consultant) shall present to the Board for Board adoption a Budget for both classes for the coming year.
 Each budget shall include income, expenses, and capital expenditures.
 Line items on the quarterly and yearly financial reports shall match the line items on the Budget as closely as possible.

 6. No later than January 15 of every odd-numbered year, the Chief (in consultation with the Chairman, the Treasurer and the financial consultant) shall present to the Board for Board adoption an estimated budget for each of the next two following years.